 Register for Fox Trial Finder by visiting www.foxtrialfinder.org and raise your hand to participate in clinical research for PD today!

 The National Institutes of Health (NIH) is the nation’s medical research agency.
 The National Institute of Neurological Disorders and Stroke (NINDS), a component of the NIH, is the nation's primary supporter of biomedical research on the brain and nervous system.
 It offers information on research support and free publications for patients and their families on Parkinson’s disease and other neurological disorders.
 Members of the NINDS staff will be available at the exhibit booth to answer questions about research on Parkinson’s disease.

-Formed in 2000 and co-chaired by John and Edna Ball, Team Parkinson (TP) is a non-profit organization whose mission is to raise Parkinson’s disease awareness; to raise money for research for a cure; and to empower people with PD to take charge of their lives through exercise.
+Formed in 2000 and co-chaired by John and Edna Ball, Team Parkinson’s mission is to raise Parkinson’s disease awareness; to raise money for research for a cure; and to empower people with PD to take charge of their lives through exercise.
 John has had PD for over 40 years and has completed 25 marathons plus a 31 mile ultra-marathon.
 For more information please visit our website www.team-parkinson.org.

-The 4th World Parkinson Congress, hosted by the World Parkinson Coalition, will take place from September 20 – 23, 2016 in Portland, OR, USA.
-By bringing people with Parkinson’s and care partners together with some of the world’s most respected movement disorder specialists, physicians, neuroscientists, nurses, rehab specialists, the WPC 2016 will provide a vibrant and empowering international forum to discuss and learn about the latest scientific discoveries, medical practices, and care initiatives for PD.
+The World Parkinson Coalition, Inc. is a nonprofit organization dedicated to providing an international forum on Parkinson’s disease.
+By bringing people with Parkinson’s and care partners together with some of the world’s most respected movement disorder specialists, physicians, neuroscientists, nurses, rehab specialists, the World Parkinson Congresses provide a vibrant and empowering international forum to discuss and learn about the latest scientific discoveries, medical practices, and care initiatives for PD.

 Visit us at wpc2019.org to learn more about us.